 - Provided subgrants to human rights organizations in several countries to use the New Tactics methodology and tools.
 This resulted in groups enhancing their work by defining and implementing new tactics, finding new allies and developing new plans.

-- Opened an office in Amman, Jordan and recruited staff to lead the work in the region.
+- In 2011, opened an office in Amman, Jordan and recruited staff to lead the work in the region.